 A group of Scientists at Kings College University in London, recently conducted a study which involved taking stem cells from mice with paralysis and creating specially engineered neurons with them.

 If you take that gene out of context and build it into almost any other type of cell, including human or mouse neurons , you can make these neurons artificially sensitive to light.
-That allows you, basically, to build a little pacemaker computer, which has an LED built into it, so it can produce light flashes and then impose those light flashes onto the neurons.”
+That allows you, basically, to build a little pacemaker computer, which has an LED built into it, so it can produce light flashes and then impose those light flashes onto the neurons.

-He explained that the next step of the study is to attach fiber optic illuminators to the damaged nerves, which will stimulate them and restore mobility without having to expose the nerves for an extended period of time.
+He explained that the next step of the study is to attach fibre optic illuminators to the damaged nerves, which will stimulate them and restore mobility without having to expose the nerves for an extended period of time.

-The Study’s lead author, Professor Linda Greensmith, said this method is better than the current, as using electrical stimulation “can also stimulate pain fibers, making it very uncomfortable for motor neuron patients to cope with.”
+The Study’s lead author, Professor Linda Greensmith, said this method is better than the current, as using electrical stimulation “can also stimulate pain fibres, making it very uncomfortable for motor neuron patients to cope with.”